OpenEvalProject/evals/manuscripts/elife-55646/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/55646/elife-55646-fig6-v1.jpg)

-**Figure 6.:** TBF1 orthologs in responding to abiotic stress.The wheat orthologs of the Arabidopsis gene TBF1, here depicted as three copies of the gene HSFB1 (light blue triangles) fall in expression module three (brown arrow; WGCNA module 3).
+**Figure 6.:** The wheat orthologs of the Arabidopsis gene TBF1, here depicted as three copies of the gene HSFB1 (light blue triangles) fall in expression module three (brown arrow; WGCNA module 3).
 The genes in this module are enriched for GO terms such as ‘Response to Stress’ and ‘Response to Abiotic Stimulus’ (dark green pentagons).
 The HFSB1 homoeologs are predicted to regulate other genes (blue triangles) in the GENIE3 network (purple connecting arrows) which are associated with the drought tolerance trait ontology terms (light green pentagon).
 PTC mutations are available for all three HFSB1 homoeologs (dark green stars connecting with STOP GAINED SNP effect) in the Cadenza population.

 After evaluating in silico expression levels, we can then characterise the phenotype of wheat TBF1 mutants using the exome-sequenced wheat TILLING mutant populations (Figure 2).
 We suggest to initially use the Kronos population, as it is based on a tetraploid line and thus contains only two copies of the gene (A and B homoeologs).
 This means that only two mutants need to be crossed to generate a full knockout.
 The hexaploid Cadenza TILLING population could also be used, but this would require an additional generation to combine mutant alleles across all three homoeologs (Figure 4).